thegetty/bronze-guidelines/content/intro.md

 #### 2.2.1 Direct lost-wax casting

-Although it was not a sculpture, the first known direct lost-wax (or indeed any kind of) cast dates from the fifth or fourth millennium BCE (**fig. 12**).
+Although it was not a sculpture, the first known direct lost-wax (or indeed any kind of) cast dates from the fifth or fourth millennium BCE ({% ref 'fig-012' %}).
 The earliest known bronze statuette was also a direct lost-wax cast and dates from the beginning of the third millennium BCE.[^38] The direct technique has been used worldwide throughout history and is still in use today, though some of the materials have changed (**table 3**).[^39]

 The process basically consists of translating a unique model that is shaped in wax or another modeling medium that can be burned out of the mold into metal by direct replacement.
-A {% def "bronze" %} system is attached, and the sprued model is embedded in or coated with a refractory mold material, which is heated to melt out the wax, thereby creating the hollow cavity to be filled with bronze (**figs. 13, 14**).
+A {% def "bronze" %} system is attached, and the sprued model is embedded in or coated with a refractory mold material, which is heated to melt out the wax, thereby creating the hollow cavity to be filled with bronze ({% ref 'fig-013, fig-014' %}).
 The direct process allows the artist the freedom to create forms of great intricacy without having to worry unduly about undercuts (**videos 5, 6**).

 Other combustible materials, such as plant and animal materials, including latex, can also be used.
 Small objects can be made from solid wax models; larger ones are generally formed hollow by building up the wax model over a refractory clay core.
 This layer of wax is built up in any number of ways: by laying sheets of wax over it, by modeling, or by dipping the core into molten wax.